 Knowing the Nuances of Anxiety

 Scientifically speaking, anxiety is an emotion we experience that triggers a stress response.
-The stress response manifests physically, and can result in a range of effects including:
+Another word for anxious is worried, which underscores the blend of restlessness and fear that is often felt when we have anxiety.
+Being anxious causes a physical stress response that can result in a range of effects including:

 - Racing pulse